TheOdinProject/curriculum/foundations/introduction/motivation_and_mindset.md

 - Listen to music.
 - Journal
 - Doodle
 - Meditate
 - Play a quick game.
 - Go for a short walk outside.

-Read [this article](https://simpleprogrammer.com/taking-breaks-will-boost-productivity/) for more information on breaks & productivity.
+Checkout this article for [more information on breaks & productivity](https://simpleprogrammer.com/taking-breaks-will-boost-productivity/).

 #### Digital distractions